Whether you run a sandwich shop or a law practice, there’s a common element all business owners share: expenses.

 Keep a Paper Trail

-As a small business owner, it’s in your best interest to pay off as many expenses as you can via a checking account or with credit.
-The main advantage, beyond providing an avenue to improve your business credit score, is that paying by credit or debit establishes a paper trail.
-Having documentation simplifies recordkeeping and future tax write-offs, and provides payment verification.
-Paying for small business expenses with cash is more than acceptable, of course, it simply means the onus is on you to provide an accurate receipt of any payments if you wish to deduct them as business expenses.
+As a small business owner, it’s in your best interest to pay as many expenses as possible via a checking account or with credit.
+This provides an avenue to improve your business credit score and establishes a paper trail for your expenses.
+In addition, having documentation simplifies recordkeeping and future tax write-offs while providing payment verification.

 Drawing a clear line between personal and business expenses is crucial for keeping your records clean.
 While sole proprietors can pay bills through a personal checking account, other business organizations don’t have this luxury.
-Establishing a business checking account is one of the smartest decisions you can make for your organization and provides many benefits, including the ability to accept credit cards for customer payments.
+Therefore, establishing a business checking account is one of the smartest decisions you can make for your organization, and it provides many benefits, including the ability to accept credit cards for customer payments.

 Automate Your Payment Schedules

 Staying on top of your payments is the easiest way to maintain good standing with lenders, vendors and creditors.
-Signing up for automatic payments removes the risk of missing a payment, allowing you to focus on more pressing business matters.
-However, you still need to monitor your business’s checking account to make sure there are enough funds to cover each installment.
-Automatic payments don’t remove every risk, but they certainly reduce the possibility of certain human errors.
+Signing up for automatic payments removes the risk of missing a payment for expenses, allowing you to focus on more pressing business matters.
+However, monitor your business’s checking account to ensure there are enough funds to cover each installment.

 Add Working Capital When Needed

-In every business, there will be a moment or two when expenses outpace revenue, leaving business owners with a decision to make: ride it out and hope for the best and exhaust working capital or pursue small business financing.
-When used properly, small business funding—whether for a sudden opportunity or an emergency expense—is an extremely helpful tool.
+In every business, there will be times when expenses outpace revenue, leaving business owners to decide whether to ride it out and hope for the best or pursue small business financing.
+When used correctly, small business funding is a beneficial tool.
 With small business financing, owners can cover their costs during a specific period, handling anything from operating expenses to payroll.
-The Final Word on Small Business Costs.